nemesisnes/Arcade/Space Defense Force Main/README.rst

      - The starting screen that shows the instructions and allows the user to select number of players.
    * - `window.py <source/window.py>`_
      - A subclass of Window that also tracks the joysticks that are plugged in.
-Though I pulled the joysticks feature for a short time until further notice.
+I remarked the joysticks feature until further notice.
+It was having issues confliction issues with the game_over_view.